Collection Development Policy

 - Information is obsolete or has been superseded by updated materials.

-- Material is rarely used and with little or no permanent value.
+- Item is rarely used and with little or no permanent value.

-- Material is worn or damaged beyond reasonable repair.
+- Item is worn or damaged beyond reasonable repair.

-- Multiple copies are no longer needed to meet current demand.
+- Multiple copies or units are no longer needed to meet current demand.

-- Material is deemed too costly to provide a reasonable return on investment.
+- Item is deemed too costly to provide a reasonable return on investment.

 Withdrawn materials are not automatically replaced.
 Replacement is considered in relation to adequate coverage in a specific subject area, availability of more current or better titles, suitability according to this selection policy and demand for the title.